 I am no home chef, but I have great passion for food and I appreciate people who spend time in their kitchen cooking for their family and friends.
 From the little knowledge that I have about food, I happily share my recipes to the last detail if they enjoy my food.

-Like I always say, the taste is not in the list of ingredients that you use, its the thought process and the interest that goes into the food to give it a real flavour, being in good mood is the best ingredient for churning out a memorable food.
+Like I always say, the taste is not in the list of ingredients that you use, it’s the thought process and the interest that goes into the food to give it a real flavour, being in good mood is the best ingredient for churning out a memorable food.
 Rest is the normal recipe that you can easily get on social media or on u-tube.

 But yes, recipe is also important.
 I will share a simple recipe that I cooked for me last week